 Absolutely, references will be made available upon request.

 Our services don’t end because a student graduates.
 We support and encourage all students and parents to stay in contact with the school.
-It is important your son feel he has support while making the transition back home or to his new endeavor.
-As he continues to grow in his transitions becoming more confident in himself, we expect to hear from them less often.back to top
+It is important your son feels support while making the transition back home or to his new endeavor.
+As he continues to progress and succeed, we expect to hear from him less often.back to top